Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Datasets and Benchmarks

 \subsection{Benchmarking on an Original Dataset}

+In this subsection, we summarize three benchmarks with newly collected datasets dedicated to the MMCL setting.
+Compared to the other two approaches, which manually alter existing datasets, these original datasets help evaluate and scale for more practical MMCL settings.

-In this section, we summarize two dedicated MMCL datasets. \citet{Zhu2023CTP} utilize E-commerce data to construct the first vision-language continual pre-training dataset P9D and establish the VLCP benchmark for cross-modal retrieval and multimodal retrieval.
-P9D contains more than one million image-text pairs of real products and is partitioned into 9 tasks by industrial categories. \citet{Xu2024Continual} collect video and sensor data from ten participants wearing smart glasses.
+\citet{Zhu2023CTP} utilize E-commerce data to construct the first vision-language continual pre-training dataset P9D and establish the VLCP benchmark for cross-modal retrieval and multimodal retrieval.
+P9D contains more than one million image-text pairs of real products and is partitioned into 9 tasks by industrial categories. \citet{Ahrens2023Visually} introduce the LILAC benchmark with two datasets: LILAC-2D generated based on minigrid~\cite{minigrid} and LILAC-3D based on Ravens~\cite{zeng2021transporter} and \textsc{CLIPort}~\cite{shridhar2022cliport}, for language-instructed tasks grounded in simulated visual environments.
+Baseline CL methods (ER~\cite{Chaudhry2019Tiny}, EWC~\cite{Kirkpatrick2017Overcoming}) under LILAC-2D yield suboptimal performance, with an average accuracy more than 20\% lower than the newly proposed MMCL method SS~\cite{Ahrens2023Visually}. \citet{Xu2024Continual} collect video and sensor data from ten participants wearing smart glasses.
 They construct the dataset UESTC-MMEA-CL, the first multimodal dataset for continual egocentric activity recognition, with modalities of vision, acceleration, and gyroscope.
 They also establish a benchmark, CEAR, with three baseline CL methods, namely EWC~\cite{Kirkpatrick2017Overcoming}, LwF~\cite{Li2017Learning} and iCaRL~\cite{Rebuffi_2017_CVPR}.
 Results demonstrate that replay-based iCaRL is more effective in alleviating forgetting than replay-free methods EWC and LwF.
 Nonetheless, exploring replay-free strategies remains promising and important, as replay-based methods are not always applicable due to considerations such as privacy concerns~\cite{Xu2024Continual}. \citet{Xu2024Continual} use TBW~\cite{Kazakos2019EPICFusion}-like midfusion to fuse multimodal features, achieving better results than using single modality data in the non-CL setting.
 However, in the MMCL setting, the performance with multimodal data (vision and acceleration) is inferior to that with unimodal data (vision), even with CL methods incorporated.
 These results highlight the necessity for further research in MMCL methods to improve the fusion of modality information while preventing forgetting.